nightrideraurelprze-hub/NightRider-Echa-Upadku/README.md

 ## Configuration

-This application requires API keys for Google Gemini and ElevenLabs to function in "live" mode.
-These keys should be configured as environment variables, which is a secure best practice.
+This application uses [Vite](https://vitejs.dev/) to handle environment variables.
+For both local development and deployment, you need to configure the following variables.

-### Environment Variables
+### Environment Variables for Deployment (e.g., Vercel)

-You need to configure the following environment variables in your deployment environment (e.g., Vercel, Netlify, or your local shell):
+Set these in your hosting provider's dashboard:

--   `API_KEY`: Your Google Gemini API key.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   `VITE_GEMINI_API_KEY`: Your Google Gemini API key.
+Get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
--   `ELEVENLABS_API_KEY`: Your ElevenLabs API key.
-You can find it in your [ElevenLabs profile](https://elevenlabs.io/app/settings/api-keys).
+-   `VITE_ELEVENLABS_API_KEY`: Your ElevenLabs API key.
+Find it in your [ElevenLabs profile](https://elevenlabs.io/app/settings/api-keys).
--   `USE_API`: (Optional) Set this to `false` to run the application in "preview" mode.
-This uses local mock data instead of making live API calls, which is useful for UI development without consuming your API quota.
-If not set, it defaults to `true` (live mode).
+-   `VITE_USE_API`: (Optional) Set to `"false"` to force the deployed application into "preview" mode.
+Defaults to `"true"` (live mode).

-**IMPORTANT**: Since this is a client-side application, your build/hosting environment must make these variables available to the browser.
-Most modern frontend frameworks and hosting platforms (like Vercel) handle this automatically.
+### For Local Development

+1. Copy the `.env.example` file to a new file named `.env` in the project root.
+2. Open the `.env` file and fill in your actual API keys.

+The Vite development server will automatically load these variables.

 ## Running the Application

-This project is a static web application and does not require a complex build process.
-You can run it with any simple static file server.
+This project is now set up to run with Vite, which provides a fast development server and an optimized build process.

-1.  **Using VS Code's Live Server**:
-    If you use Visual Studio Code, you can install the "Live Server" extension.
-Once installed, right-click on `index.html` and choose "Open with Live Server".

-2.  **Using Python's HTTP Server**:
-    If you have Python installed, navigate to the project's root directory in your terminal and run:
+1.  **Install dependencies**:
     ```bash
-    python -m http.server
+    npm install
     ```
-    Then, open your browser and go to `http://localhost:8000`.

-**Note for Local Development**: To make environment variables work locally with a simple static server, you will need a build tool (like Vite) that can substitute `process.env.*` placeholders.
-The current setup assumes the deployment environment handles this.
+2.  **Run the development server**:
+    ```bash
+    npm run dev
+    ```
+    This will start a local server, typically at `http://localhost:5173`.
+The server features hot-reloading, so changes to your code will be reflected instantly in the browser.

+3.  **Build for production**:
+    ```bash
+    npm run build
+    ```
+    This command bundles the application into a `dist` directory, optimized for deployment.